The Feminist Autonomous Centre for research (FAC research) is a space for learning,

 exchange,

-knowledge production, political interventions, and trouble-making.
+knowledge production, political interventions,

 Working across and against nation-state and continental borders, disciplinary boundaries, and institutional barriers, we return to the feminist roots of autonomous knowledge production, challenging what counts as legitimate knowledge and who is granted the right to produce and receive it.